Sensational news from Dundas University’s Faculty Of Crop Circle Studies.

 So why is it alien made?
 Could it be the lay of the crop?
 Some mysterious feature?
 Do dogs vomit when they enter?
 Do watches stop and mobile phones crash?

 Well.
 Possibly.
-It’s just cowardly Jojo won’t share details.
+It’s just cowardly JJ won’t share details.
 That said, The Croppie suspects it comes down to that pristine standing centre.

-Could there really be no way for a human to stand in the tramline with a pole with a tape attached, outstretch their arm and plant a pole in the standing barley?
+Could there really be no way for a human to stand in the tramline with a tape attached to a pole?
+Could they possibly outstretch their arm and plant the pole in the barley?
 From there they — or someone with them — could outline the small circle with the attached tape.

-Yet Professor Emery really can’t get her head around this.
+Yet Professor JJ really can’t get her head around this.
 It’s clearly not possible.